Keli-Mario-Nathan/window/GRADING_NOTES.md

 - Looks good!
 There's a tiny bit of spacing inconsistencies, but other than that looks good.
 Nice job using sibling selectors and pseudo-classes.

 JS
+- Awesome job creating classes for your types of weather!
+On the flip side, the code working with the pane itself wasn't object oriented at all.

 HTML